 Whatever happened in the whole movie, the ending had been happier – as we expect any animated film to be.
 So, after going through a lot, and being almost dead at the hands of the Punch-Monkeys, the Croods and the Bettermans befriend each other.
 Hence, the Betterman family allows them to live in their neighborhood.
 Moreover, Grug finally accepts Guy and Eep and makes the ending rather more admiring.

-The movie is more streamlining for the children as it is for the adults.
+The movie is more streamlining for the children than it is for the adults.
 The ending fight with Punch-Monkeys has had a bit of action that really made it thrilling.
 The rest of the movie had its ups and downs – the fun sessions and the tensing moments (those involving Guy and Eeps fights).
 However, the whole adventure has been quite fun and amazing to watch.

 The Croods: A New Age has an IMDb rating of 7.0.
 To watch the movie, download it – or stream online on any of the streaming platforms.
 Make sure to have a good internet connection that gives you a fast-streaming experience.
 So, check out spectrum internet prices and get the right package for you.